tzt101/CLADE/README.md

 ## Citation
 If you use this code for your research, please cite our papers.
 ```
+@article{tan2021efficient,
+  title={Efficient Semantic Image Synthesis via Class-Adaptive Normalization},
+  author={Tan, Zhentao and Chen, Dongdong and Chu, Qi and Chai, Menglei and Liao, Jing and He, Mingming and Yuan, Lu and Hua, Gang and Yu, Nenghai},
+  journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
+  year={2021},
+  publisher={IEEE}
+}
 @article{tan2020rethinking,
   title={Rethinking Spatially-Adaptive Normalization},
   author={Tan, Zhentao and Chen, Dongdong and Chu, Qi and Chai, Menglei and Liao, Jing and He, Mingming and Yuan, Lu and Yu, Nenghai},